Best Buy (NYSE:BBY) Releases FY 2023 Earnings Guidance

-Best Buy (NYSE:BBY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided EPS guidance of $8.850-$9.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.160.
+Best Buy (NYSE:BBY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $8.850-$9.150 for the period, compared to the Thomson Reuters consensus estimate of $9.160.
 The company issued revenue guidance of $49.30 billion-$50.80 billion, compared to the consensus revenue estimate of $51.05 billion.Best Buy also updated its FY 2025 guidance to EPS.

-Best Buy (NYSE:BBY – Get Rating) last posted its earnings results on Thursday, March 3rd.
-The technology retailer reported $2.73 EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of $2.73.
-The business had revenue of $16.37 billion during the quarter, compared to analysts’ expectations of $16.54 billion.
-Best Buy had a return on equity of 63.23% and a net margin of 4.74%.
-The firm’s revenue was down 3.4% on a year-over-year basis.
-During the same period in the previous year, the business earned $3.48 earnings per share.
-Analysts forecast that Best Buy will post 8.97 earnings per share for the current year.

-A number of research firms recently issued reports on BBY.
-JPMorgan Chase & Co. dropped their price objective on Best Buy from $134.00 to $107.00 and set a buy rating for the company in a report on Monday, February 28th.
-Citigroup lowered their price target on shares of Best Buy from $90.00 to $87.00 and set a buy rating on the stock in a report on Monday, February 28th.
-Zacks Investment Research raised shares of Best Buy from a sell rating to a hold rating and set a $102.00 target price for the company in a research note on Wednesday, March 2nd.
-Jefferies Financial Group upped their price target on Best Buy from $137.00 to $140.00 and gave the company a buy rating in a research note on Friday, March 4th.
-Finally, StockNews.com lowered Best Buy from a buy rating to a hold rating in a research report on Tuesday, March 1st.
-Five analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $118.93.
+Several brokerages have recently issued reports on BBY.
+JPMorgan Chase & Co. reduced their price objective on Best Buy from $134.00 to $107.00 and set a buy rating on the stock in a research note on Monday, February 28th.
+Telsey Advisory Group reduced their price objective on Best Buy from $150.00 to $125.00 and set an outperform rating on the stock in a research note on Monday, February 28th.
+Raymond James cut Best Buy from an outperform rating to a market perform rating in a research note on Friday, March 4th.
+Wells Fargo & Company reduced their price objective on Best Buy from $110.00 to $90.00 and set a buy rating on the stock in a research note on Monday, February 28th.
+Finally, Citigroup cut their price target on Best Buy from $90.00 to $87.00 and set a buy rating on the stock in a research note on Monday, February 28th.
+Five equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $118.93.

 About Best Buy (Get Rating)